 My methodology was simple – as is everything else I do.
 I compared the values the BA101 gave with what my multimeter offered.

-I was stunned at the level of accuracy the little battery tester offered.
+I was stunned at the level of accuracy the little battery tester turned out.

 2. Price